-Since your major is only one aspect of your personal make up, other values, interests, and skills should be carefully assessed before making a final career decision.
-However, here are some common careers for English majors to consider as you ponder your future.
+Since your major is only one aspect of your professional profile, you should carefully assess other values, interests, and skills before making a final career decision.
+However, here are some common careers for English majors to consider.

 1. Social Media Manager

-Social Media Managers need the kind of creativity possessed by English majors to devise strategies to promote an organization through social media outlets.
-Often, they develop written proposals regarding their strategies for other staff and managers to consider and must explain their ideas to colleagues in order to draw consensus.
+Social media managers need the kind of creativity possessed by English majors to devise strategies to promote an organization through social media outlets.
+Often, they develop written proposals for other staff to consider and must explain their ideas to colleagues in order to draw consensus.

 2. Technical Writer